integrii/serve/README.md

 # serve ⚡️

 A simple binary written in go for serving your current directory as static content over HTTP from the terminal.
-Just `go get` and use.
+Just run `go get github.com/integrii/serve` and use.

 Free, open source, fast, and simple.